 This is the character roster for the Eternal Champions

-The characters from the original Eternal Champions:
+Characters introduced in the original Eternal Champions:

 open/close all folders

-A young Russian woman from the year 1899 who is a master of Savate/Pencak Silat.
-Jetta abandoned her aristocratic lifestyle to become a circus acrobat and travel the world; during her tour of China, she was encouraged to help in ending the Boxer Rebellion by infiltrating a particular group to become paficists before military forces from afar would intervene.
+Jetta, a master of Savate/Pencak Silat, hails from Russia in 1899 AD.
+Jetta abandoned her aristocratic lifestyle to become a circus acrobat and travel the world; during a tour of China, several of the country's government officials encouraged her to help end the Boxer Rebellion by infiltrating a particular group and manipulating them into becoming paficists before military forces from afar would intervene.
 Jetta soon became the target of a Chinese revolutionary, and she fell to her death during a performance for the grand emperor of China after her sabotaged tightrope and safety net snapped.Winning the Tournament:

-A caveman from the Prehistoric Great Rift Valley in the year 50,000 BC whose fighting style is simply called "Pain" (as in, to cause as much pain as possible within one's opponents).
-Slash showed superior intelligence compared to the rest of his tribe, expressing ideas such as implanting agriculture to free his clan from a life of hunting-and-gathering.
-His revoultionary ways of thinking drew the ire of his tribe's elders, who lured him to a meeting and stoned him to death for daring to speak out against them in public.
+The caveman Slash hails from the Prehistoric Great Rift Valley in the year 50,000 BC.
+The instruction book refers to his fighting style as "Pain" (as in, "to cause as much pain as possible").
+Slash showed superior intelligence compared to the rest of his tribe, which led him to express ideas (such as implanting agriculture) that could free his clan from a life of hunting-and-gathering.
+His revoultionary ways of thinking drew the ire of his tribe's elders, who lured him to a meeting and stoned him to death for daring to speak out against them in public.Winning the Tournament:

-A gentically engineered gladiator from Atlantis (circa 110 BC).
-He fights using Capoeira, and was named after the trident that replaced the hand he lost during a fight with a shark.
-He represented Atlantis and its people in a battle against the Romans, and had he won, Atlantis would have received a share of land alongside the Romans.
-Due to a Roman gladiator's treachery, Trident was crushed underneath a falling stone pillar before he could strike the winning blow; the people of Atlantis were forever banished to live underwater because of his loss.
+Trident, a gentically engineered gladiator trained in Capoeira, hails from Atlantis 110 BC.
+He received his name after losing his hand during a fight with a shark and replacing it with a trident.
+He represented Atlantis and its people in a battle against the Romans; had he won, Atlantis would have received a share of land alongside the Romans.
+A Roman gladiator's treachery caused a stone pillar to fall on Trident before he could strike the winning blow.
+Trident's death doomed the people of Atlantis to live underwater forever.Winning the Tournament:

 Mitchell Middleton Knight ("MidKnight")